18 Muddy-approved attractions in Hants and IoW

 In-the-know intel: Chesil Rectory, Winchester

 Hidden in a Medieval house, you’ll find ex-Fortnum and Mason chef, Damian Brown, cooking what might be the best Sunday lunch in Hampshire.
 Think dry-aged rump of Hampshire beef by the crackling fire.
-Chesil doesn’t have a Michelin star like its neighbour, The Black Rat, but it has earned a Michelin Plate, along with a Grade 4 rating in the Good Food Guide and two AA rosettes.
+Chesil doesn’t have a Michelin star but it has earned a Michelin Plate, along with a Grade 4 rating in the Good Food Guide and two AA rosettes.
 Look out for the incredibly good value set lunch.

 Headliner: New Forest National Park